Yufok1/Convergence_Engine/CRA_CAPABILITIES.md

    - Returns breath cycle duration, total cycles, inhale/exhale ratios
    - Use when investigating timing or synchronization issues

+6. **VP Diagnostics Breakdown:** `/api/diagnostic/vp_diagnostics` ⭐ NEW
+   - Detailed trait-by-trait breakdown of VP calculation
+   - Trait values, envelope centers, deviations, per-trait VPs
+   - Normalization factors and VP contribution ratios
+   - Dominant trait identification (which trait is driving high VP?)
+   - **USE THIS** when investigating why VP is high or saturating
+   - Diagnostic data is logged to `data/logs/vp_diagnostics.log` if diagnostics enabled

+7. **VP Component Decomposition:** `/api/diagnostic/vp_components` ⭐ NEW
+   - Weighted component breakdown showing which components drive VP:
+     * `trait_divergence` (25%): Average deviation from stability centers
+     * `network_coherence` (20%): Coherence of network traits
+     * `phase_mismatch` (15%): Mismatch in prosocial traits
+     * `evolution_pressure` (20%): Pressure from meta-traits
+     * `quantum_entropy` (20%): Entropy in trait distribution
+   - Combined VP from weighted geometric mean
+   - **USE THIS** to identify which component is causing VP saturation

+8. **VP Stabilization History:** `/api/diagnostic/vp_stabilization` ⭐ NEW
+   - VP stabilization history (last 10 values if stabilization enabled)
+   - Raw vs stabilized VP comparison
+   - Jump limiting information (max jump per calculation)
+   - **USE THIS** to see if stabilization is smoothing VP transitions

+9. **VP Adaptive Thresholds:** `/api/diagnostic/vp_thresholds` ⭐ NEW
+   - Current adaptive thresholds based on system phase
+   - Genesis vs Sovereign threshold differences
+   - Historical variance-based adjustments
+   - **USE THIS** to understand why VP classification might differ from base thresholds

+**VP Monitoring Redesign:** See `VP_MONITORING_REDESIGN.md` for complete documentation on the VP monitoring system redesign that addresses VP saturation issues.

 ---

 ## 📊 System Context Awareness